Skip to main content

 The Hybrid Approach

 You can do both.
 Use your phone for casual life updates and professional services for milestone interviews.
-Record yourself rambling about work frustrations but hire professionals to interview your parents about their life story.
+Record yourself rambling about work frustrations, then hire professionals to interview your parents about their life story.

 This combines the spontaneity of self-recording with the quality and longevity of professional archiving.